rjohnsen/threathunting-book/content/part-6/hunter-to-detection.md

 * **Environmental noise** tells you how the environment actually behaves.
 * **Alert noise** tells you how detection logic behaves inside that environment.

-Environmental noise shows you admin behavior, developer behavior, software deployment, security tooling, business applications, service accounts, background jobs, retries, failures, and all the other activity that makes the environment messy.
+Environmental noise shows you admin behaviour, developer behaviour, software deployment, security tooling, business applications, service accounts, background jobs, retries, failures, and all the other activity that makes the environment messy.

 Alert noise shows you what happens when detection logic meets reality.
 It may reveal that a rule is too broad, that severity is wrong, that analyst guidance is weak, that enrichment is missing, or that normal activity differs from the assumptions behind the detection.

 A noisy alert is not automatically useless.
-It may be an unfinished detection, a poorly contextualized detection, or a correct detection deployed into an environment we do not yet understand.
+It may be an unfinished detection, a poorly contextualised detection, or a correct detection deployed into an environment we do not yet understand.

 A SOC analyst may say: